Ankur251996/trinankur-vsdsquadron-mini-internship/README.md

 ### Overview

 A seven-segment indicator is used for displaying any one of the decimal digits 0 through 9.
 Usually, the decimal digit is available in BCD.
-A BCD-to-seven-segment decoder accepts a decimal digit in BCD and generates the corresponding seven segment code.
-The circuit connections necessary between the decoder and the display has been shown in the diagram below.
-The 7447 IC is a BCD-to-seven-segment decoder/driver.
-It has four inputs for the BCD digit.
-Input D is the most significant and A the least significant.
-The 4-bit BCD digit is converted to a seven-segment code with outputs a through g.
-The output of the 7447 are applied to the inputs of the 7730 (or equivalent) seven-segment display.
-This IC contains the seven LED(light-emitting Diode) segments on top of the package.
-The input at pin 14 is the common anode(CA) for all the LEDs.
-A 47 ohm resistor to Vcc is needed in order to supply the proper current to the selected LED segments.
+The code for BCD-to-seven-segment accepts a decimal digit in BCD and generates the corresponding seven segment code.
+The circuit connections necessary between the VSD SquadronMini and the display is shown in the figure below.

 ### Components Required for building the application

 - CH32V003X
-- BCD-to-seven-segment decoder 7447
-- Seven-segment Display 7730
+- Seven-segment Display 5161AS
 - Power Supply
 - Bread Board
 - Jumper Wires

 ### Circuit Connection for BCD-to-seven-segment decimal display from 0 to 9

-The data inputs pins of the 7447 decoder is connected to the digital input pins of the CH32V003X.The Decoder 7447 outputs a, b, c, d, e, f, g are connected to the inputs of the 7730 seven-segment display.
-The output is displayed from 0 to 9 in decimal.
-The Vcc of CH32V003X is given in the range of 1.8 to 3.6 volts.
-The Vcc of the decoder and seven segment is also given accordingly.
-The GND pin of all the components are grounded.
+The Pins 3,5,4,7,0,1,2 of C-Port acts as the output pins of the VSD SquadronMini and are connected to segments:a,b,c,d,e,f,g and as we are using a common cathode seven segment display,so the common is grounded.

 ### Pinout Diagram for BCD-to-seven-segment decimal display from 0 to 9